Kooven47/COP4520-Assignment2/README.md

 # COP4520 Assignment 2
-This project is a C++ implementation of a parallel primality tester using OpenMP.
+This project is a C++ implementation using std::thread of the problems below.
-It tests numbers from 1 to 10^8 and uses 8 threads.

 ## Problem 1: Minotaur’s Birthday Party (50 points)
 The Minotaur invited N guests to his birthday party.
 When the guests arrived, he made